jpd236/kotwords/README.md

 * Read crosswords in a variety of file formats, including formats used by online puzzle sites
 * Remove a direction of clues to make puzzles more challenging
 * Write crosswords in .puz and .jpz format
-* Generate PDFs for crosswords (currently JVM only)
+* Generate PDFs for crosswords
 * Create .jpz files for variety crossword puzzles

 ## How To Use